realrossmanngroup/cbookexercises/ch01/1-24/readme.md

 edit: I declared line & column twice.
 I started thinking about this as I fell asleep and figured it out and woke up to fix it.
 Fun!

 We will come back to this and win soon. :)

+`1-24_correction_v5.c` seeks to turn the process of finding () [] and {} into a function.
+I will make header files and separate this out once I have functions for everything so my normal code is neater.